 Attendance at and successful completion of the Softball Canada Umpire Level One Clinic, and full registration in CASUA is required to umpire minor softball.
-Clinics are usually held in April (exact date and location usually confirmed by January each year) in Red Deer along with other locations if there is interest from a local softball association.
+Clinics are held in April (exact date and location usually confirmed by January each year) in Red Deer along with other locations if there is interest from a local softball association.

-Clinic Fees and Registration are \$100 for new and minor-aged Level 1 umpires (under 18 years).
+Registration fee is \$100 for new/ Level 1 umpires.
 Some minor softball associations reimburse the umpire clinic and registration fees at the end of the season subject to the umpires covering a specified number of games and their annual tournament.
-It is the umpire's responsibility to confirm the specifics of this policy with your local minor softball association.
+The fee covers: